Benetton B194: Teammates

 Schumacher had three team-mates—JJ Lehto, Jos Verstappen, and Johnny Herbert—during the course of the season.
 All found the B194 difficult to drive; Verstappen said in 1996 that "I must have a little the same driving style as Johnny because he said basically the same things about that car that I did and seems to have had the same feelings.
 It was a very difficult car.
 You could not feel the limit and so you were pushing and pushing and then suddenly it would have oversteer.
 Normally when you get oversteer you can control it but the Benetton would go very suddenly and so you ended up having a spin.
 I had big problems with that car."

 The B194 was retired at the end of the season with eight wins and second place in the Constructors' Championship.
 The car was replaced by the B195 for 1995.

+BOSS GP

+The B194 was used in the BOSS GP Series with major success, winning the Open Class title in 2000 and 2002.

 Sponsorship and livery

 The B194 sporting a new light blue livery, reflecting their new main sponsor Mild Seven, replacing Camel.
-Benetton used the 'Mild Seven' logos, except at the British, German and French Grands Prix.
+Benetton used the 'Mild Seven' logos, except at the Canadian, British, German and French Grands Prix.

 Throughout the season, the team gained several sponsors including Oracle and Minichamps.
+Beginning at the British Grand Prix, the B194 also had major sponsorship placed on its sidepods including Oracle (British GP), Minichamps (German GP) and Bitburger (Japanese and Australian GPs).
+Bitburger remained a major sponsor for Benetton into 1995.